Rep. Gordon and House Vote Remotely to Pass Legislation Assuring State Programs and Services of Continued Funding

-May 6, 2020 – BOSTON – During the first remote formal voting session in the state’s history, Representative Ken Gordon (D – Bedford) and his colleagues in the House of Representatives passed legislation to authorize necessary state borrowing during the COVID-19 public health emergency.
+During the first formal remote voting session in Massachusetts history, Representative Ken Gordon (D – Bedford) and his colleagues in the House of Representatives passed legislation to authorize necessary state borrowing during the Covid-19 public health emergency.

 Rep. Gordon Provides April 21 COVID-19 Update — School and Childcare Center Closure Extended